INTRINSIC Entrepreneurial Mindset Monitoring App

 To open the ‘black-box’ of entrepreneurial learning for teachers and course developers requires the collection of micro-level learning data which provides better insight in learning processes and the factors influencing those process.
 Therefore INTRINSIC developed a web-based/app-based tool.

-If you are interested in using the App, please send an email to the project coordinator.
-You can find the contact information in the footer of this page.
+If you are interested in using the App, please send an email to the project coordinator at firstname.lastname@example.org.
+At https://apps.liveapp.eu/ it is also possible, that we host your own application, and you will get access to develop and manage your app then there.
 The activity is closely linked to the Entrepreneurial Mind-set Monitor (EMM) at Wageningen University.

 The purpose of this monitoring tool is to capture potential development of the (sustainable) entrepreneurial mind-set among participants (e.g. students), based on their effectual decision making process.
 The idea is based on the work of Saras Sarasvathy who showed different modes of decision making, which can be more or less entrepreneurial.